Macky 2

-Mulaza Kaira (born 10 October 1984), also known as Macky II, Macky 2, MK Macky 2, DJ Bugar, and Flava Boy, is a Zambian hip hop musician, singer, songwriter, record producer and Actor.
+Mulaza Kaira (born 10 October 1984), also known as Macky II, Macky 2, MK Macky 2, DJ Bugar, and Flava Boy, is a Zambian hip hop musician, singer, songwriter, record producer and actor.
 He is known for participating in the ninth season of Big Brother Africa, where he placed third in the competition.
 Kaira is from Chingola, Zambia, and runs the Macky 2 Hope Foundation, which supports orphans and vulnerable children.

-In March 2025, Kaira expressed his intention to stand for member of parliament in Nchanga constituency of Chingola District at the 2026 general election.
+In March 2025, Kaira expressed his intention to stand as member of parliament for Nchanga constituency in Chingola District at the 2026 general election.

 Music career

 Kaira began showing an interest in music in his childhood after attending the Catholic church in Ndola.

 In 2011 he went to Lusaka, where he released his album Ndimupondo under the Digital X label with Alpha Entertainment and J-Kayo.
 Two songs from the album, "I am The President" and "Number 1 Fan", received radio play and were positively received by audiences.
 Kaira received the Zambia Music Award for Album of the Year in 2013 for his album Legendary.
 He has performed and began his career alongside Dalisoul and Dandy Krazy.
 In 2014 He was nominated in the Zambia Music Awards, in the categories of Best Mainstream Artist, Best Hip Hop/Rap Album and Best Collaboration.
 As of 2022, Macky 2 marked his retirement from active music with an album OLIJABA released on June 5 and the same date marked his official entry into a reality TV show called KING BUGA which premiered on the same date on Zambezi Magic Channel.